sgutierrez8c54/codeserv/Troubleshooting.md

 #### Workaround for a Java Iterative Op Mode

-If you are a Java programmer and user are using an iterative OpMode, you should define your own init_loop() method and put a telemetry statement to send data to the Driver Station while waiting for the start command.
+If you are a Java programmer and are using an iterative OpMode, you should define your own init_loop() method and put a telemetry statement to send data to the Driver Station while waiting for the start command.

 ```
     @Override